ytthuan/LeoSQLServerRServices/Churn/SQLR/README.md

 CUSTOMER CHURN TEMPLATE on MICROSOFT SQL SERVER ML SERVICES
 ----------------------------------------------------------

 This template demonstrates how to build and deploy a customer churn prediction model in a retail scenario using [SQL Server ML Services](https://docs.microsoft.com/en-us/sql/advanced-analytics/r/sql-server-r-services).
-For a full description of the template, visit the [template](http://gallery.cortanaanalytics.com/Collection/Retail-Customer-Churn-Prediction-Template-1) in Cortana Analytics gallery.
+Predicting customer churn is an important problem for banking, telecommunications, retail and many others customer related industries.
+Microsoft is providing this template to help retail companies predict customer churns.
+This template focuses on binary churn prediction, i.e. classifying the users as churners or non-churners.

 REQUIREMENTS